Source: Sotheby's International Realty Canada

 Remember You Have Options

 Unsurprisingly, demand is extremely high for these homes—many people prefer to stay close to their current neighbourhoods.
-With the luxury condo market in Toronto remaining robust, talk to a REALTOR® to discuss market conditions and supply wherever you choose to look.
+With the luxury condo market in Toronto remaining robust, to discuss market conditions and supply wherever you choose to look.
 He or she can provide extra insight in helping you find the perfect fit.

 Keep, Toss, and Store